 AJ: Yeah, it’s very hard to turn off the effects once they’ve been started.

-TIM: Yeah.
-So, if you’re going to take the anabolic steroid equivalent genetic factor but, like, half Ebola virus and put it in your body, you really should know what you’re doing.
-So, I haven’t done that yet.
-Let’s see, other things like mass production, like systematizing production of really good dishes, restaurant-style, doing a meal for sixty to seventy people as an exec chef is something I’ve never — or even just cook something I’ve never done.
+Tim: Yeah.
+So if you’re going to take the anabolic steroid equivalent genetic factor but, like, half ebola virus and put it in your body, you really should know what you’re doing.
+So I haven’t done that yet.
+Let’s see, other things like mass production, like systematizing production of really good dishes, restaurant-style, doing a meal for 60 to 70 people as an exec chef is something I’ve never — or even just cook something I’ve never done.
 I’m going to do that in New York City in the next few weeks in a pretty high pressure environment.
 That should shave a couple of years off my life.
 I’m, like, cortisol pouring out my eyeballs.
 Yeah, I’m looking forward to that.
 Those are a few that come to mind.

 AJ: What’s up next now that you’ve got your copy of the book, and it seems like it’s in the final stages, and then you’re getting ready for the launch?
 What’s on the horizon in the next year or two for you?

-Ferriss: life hacking meets Real Housewives of Orange County, which is not very interesting.
-But, I have a few TV concepts, that I think could be hugely successful, that I would like to explore.
+But I have a few TV concepts that I think could be hugely successful, that I would like to explore.
 But, I would have to have an exec producer and created by status so that I could actually segue into production later.
-I’m thirty-five.
+I’m 35.
 I still have at least a couple of good years left in me to do really crazy physical shit and then push the envelope in that world.
-So, I’d love to actually chronicle some of that, just almost as a diary.
+So I’d love to actually chronicle some of that, just almost as a diary.
 I think television, also, being able to film an entire season in a few months’ time and to give me the opportunity to get off my ass and do some crazier things that I’ve wanted to do, but to actually put them on the calendar for filming.
 It’d certainly motivate me.
 I think that’s probably where I’m headed next after the 4-Hour Chef is off to the races.

-AJ: So, to wrap things up on sort of a downer, what have been your largest failures, thus far, in your thirty-five years here on Earth and what were you able to take out of those experiences?
+AJ: So to wrap things up on sort of a downer, what have been your largest failures, thus far, in your 35 years here on Earth and what were you able to take out of those experiences?